pedropaulo15/rentAPI/README.md

 adonis new yardstick --api-only
 ```

-or manually clone the repo and then run `npm install`.
+or manually clone the repo and then run `yarn`.

 ### Migrations